yuex/cjk-auto-spacing/README.md

 ![with spacing](./screenshot1.png)

 If you feel that the first image is fine, then read it again, again and again, until you feel it's not okay.

+# Options

+By default it will only process the content.

+You can set the ``CJK_AUTO_SPACING_TITLE`` parameter to True if you need the title to be processed as well.
+Default is False.

 [why space?]: https://github.com/vinta/paranoid-auto-spacing